 New York ($3,407), the District of Columbia ($2,946), Connecticut ($2,725), Maryland ($2,470), California ($2,411), and Massachusetts ($2,365) came in with the top collections per capita.
 Tennessee ($36) and New Hampshire ($78) taxed investment income but not wage income, making them the states with the lowest individual income tax collections per capita.
 Of the states that tax wage income, the lowest collections per capita in fiscal year 2018 were in North Dakota ($485), New Mexico ($599), Mississippi ($622), Arizona ($635), and Louisiana ($697).

-Note: This is part of a map series in which we examine per capita state tax collections
+Note: This map is part of a series on state and local tax collections per capita.

 Stay informed on the tax policies impacting you.

 Subscribe to get insights from our trusted experts delivered straight to your inbox.Subscribe